-Improper material and evidence storage areas containing raw materials, by-products, finished products, hazardous materials or containers that are exposed to rain and/or runoff can pollute storm water.
-Materials must be handled properly in all stages of development, use, storage and disposal.
+The pesticides and fertilizers used in all County golf courses and parks are stored and distributed from a central location at Eisenhower Park.
+This newly constructed facility is locked and is required to meet storage standards in Nassau County Department of Health Article II.
+However, improper material storage areas containing raw materials, by-products, finished products and containers that are exposed to rain and/or runoff can pollute storm water runoff.
+Materials must be handled properly in all stages of development, use and disposal.
 Protecting storage areas from rainfall, run-on and runoff is the principal means of preventing potential pollutants from entering nearby storm water collection and conveyance systems.